The role of viral dynamics and infectivity in models of oncolytic virotherapy for tumours with different motility: Results

 \subsection{Details of numerical simulations}

 We use the following initial conditions:

 with $V_0=2.67\times 10^4$ in one spatial dimension and $V_0=(2.67\times 10^3)^2$ in two spatial dimensions; these values are obtained by appropriately rescaling the one used in Ref. \cite{pooladvand21}, which comes from the number of viral particles used in Ref. \cite{kim06}.
-The same initial equations are also employed for the agent-based models.
+The same initial conditions are also employed for the agent-based models.

-The parameters are set to the same values adopted in Ref. \cite{morselli23}, with the only exception of $\bthree$, $q_v$, $\alpha$, $D_v$ and $R_v$ that are not present in those models.
+The parameters are set to the same values adopted in Ref. \cite{morselli23}, with the only exception of the infection rate $\bthree$, the virus clearance rate $q_v$, the viral burst size $\alpha$, the viral diffusion coefficient $D_v$ and the initial radius of oncolytic virus $R_v$, which are not present in those models.
 We briefly explain our choice of the values and report the full parameters list in Table~\ref{tab:parametersB1} for the reader's convenience.
-The spatial diffusion coefficient of viral particles $D_v$ has been set to $1.00\times 10^{-2}\;$mm$^2$/h, as in Ref. \cite{friedman06}; this value is in line with other estimates found in literature \cite{friedman06}.
-The viral injection radius $R_v$ is taken equal to $0.5\;$mm, following \cite{pooladvand21}.
+The spatial diffusion coefficient of viral particles $D_v$ has been set to $1.00\times 10^{-2}\;$mm$^2$/h, as in Ref. \cite{paiva09}; this value is in line with other estimates found in literature \cite{friedman06}.
+The viral injection radius $R_v$ is taken equal to $0.5\;$mm, following Ref. \cite{pooladvand21}.
 The infection rate $\bthree$ has been estimated from Ref. \cite{friedman06}: there, the authors assume that oncolytic viruses have an infection rate in three spatial dimensions of $7\times 10^{-10}\;$mm$^3$/(viruses$\times$h) and cells have a carrying capacity of $10^6\;$cells/mm$^3$; in our model the infection rate is always divided by the carrying capacity to simplify the scaling in different dimensions, hence the value of $\bthree$ has been rescaled appropriately.

 The viral load released by the death of infected cells $\alpha$ depends highly on the type of virus and ranges from the value $157\;$viruses/cells estimated in Ref. \cite{workenhe14} to the value $3500\;$viruses/cells of Ref. \cite{chen01}; this wide variation is among the motivations that led us to consider different values of $\alpha$.
 The value of Ref. \cite{workenhe14} however appears too small to show an effective infection in our settings, hence in our simulation we use a minimum value of $\alpha$ equal to $580\;$viruses/cells.
 The clearance rate of the virus is also a parameter that could significantly vary in different situations: in Ref. \cite{mok09}, it has been estimated to $1.67\times 10^{-1}\;$h$^{-1}$ \textit{in vitro}, but it is reasonable to assume it to be higher in different settings, due for example to the immune response \textit{in vivo} or other factors that reduce the viral lifespan.
 We therefore also consider a higher value of $1.00\;$h$^{-1}$.
 We finally remark that an adequate comparison requires the adaptation of the diffusion coefficient to keep the propagation speed constant in the different models (as listed in Table~\ref{tab:parametersB1} and further explained in Appendix \ref{app:wave_u}).